TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

      :exc:`SSLWantReadError`.

-- Calling :func:`~select.select` tells you that the OS-level socket can be read from (or written to), but it does not imply that there is sufficient data at the upper SSL layer.
+- Calling :func:`~select.select` tells you that the OS-level socket can be read kutoka (or written to), but it does not imply that there is sufficient data at the upper SSL layer.
 For example, only part of an SSL frame might have arrived.
 Therefore, you must be ready to handle :meth:`SSLSocket.recv` and :meth:`SSLSocket.send` failures, and retry after another call to